jwds1978/jwds1978.github.io/_posts/2017-04-20-how-to-create-a-web-site-in-2017.md

   button.
 </p>
 <p>
-  I believe that it looks great and I'd not say that iif it were hard to work with <a
+  I believe that it looks great and I'd not say that iif it were hard to work with <a href="https://www.templatemonster.com/wordpress-themes/monstroid2.html"
-    href="{{ site.uri.shortURL }}/Template-Monster_WordPress_Monstroid-2" rel="external" target="_blank" title="">Monstroid 2</a>.&nbsp; You can set-up a
-  working and good-looking Web site within a day or so.
+    rel="external nofollow" target="_blank" title="">Monstroid 2</a>.&nbsp; You can set-up a working and good-looking Web site within a day or so.
 </p>
 <p>
   &nbsp;